Getting to the ground

 If you're mad enough to be driving down then be warned that parking in many of the streets around the ground is restricted to one hour on match days.
 The affected area is indicated on the pub map below.
 In view of this a sensible move could be to park somewhere near the The Crabtree.

 A lot of the pubs around the ground are supposedly home fans only.
 I'm not sure which pubs this refers to though because there aren't really any pubs anywhere near the ground!
-If you arrive at Putney Bridge then an obvious place to head for is the Eight Bells, more or less just round the corner.
+If you arrive at Putney Bridge then an obvious place to head for is the Eight Bells, just round the corner.
 This is more or less a designated away fans pub these days.
-It will therefore get very busy, and you might fancy trying somewhere else, in which case the Larrick and Temperance are not far away.
-A better move though would be to carry on straight past these two to the Golden Lion, which gets decent reviews.
+It will therefore get chocka, and you might fancy trying somewhere else, in which case the Kings Arms and Temperance are not far away, or you could carry on straight past these two to the Golden Lion.
 It's a good 10 minute walk from all of these pubs to the ground.
 Better again though are the pubs over the other side of the river.
 It's obviously even further from here to the ground, but the pubs will be a quieter, and the time saved waiting to get served will more than make up for the extra few minutes walk to the ground.
-The Bricklayers Arms is a real ale pub which has won many awards.
-However, they have a reputation for normally having only three or four hand pumps in action at any one time.
-So you're probably better off going to the Rocket.
-This a Wetherspoons outlet, and therefore it is much cheaper than most surrounding pubs.
+The Bricklayers Arms is a real ale pub which has won many awards and is the only pub in London to serve the full range of seven Timmy Taylor beers.
+They also have another five beers on!
+It will get very busy approaching kick-off though, and you may have to drink from the dreaded plastic glasses, so you may prefer the Rocket.
+This a Wetherspoons outlet, and therefore it is much cheaper than the surrounding pubs.
+It doesn't serve alcohol until 12 on Sundays mind!
 Next door to the Rocket is the Boathouse, which is a Youngs pub.
 If you arrive at Putney station from Waterloo then there's the Railway, another Wetherspoons, right outside the door.
-If you drive there and end up parking north of the ground then you could give The Crabtree a try.
+Over the road is the Fox and Hounds, which is a Wetherspoons clone and therefore relatively cheap.
+Then a short way up the road towards the river is the Spotted Horse.
+If you drive there and end up parking north of the ground then you could give the Crabtree a try.

-All the pubs mentioned, along with one or two more, or marked on the pub map below.
+All the pubs mentioned get decent reviews and are marked on the pub map below.